Guillaume de Palerme: Motifs

 Hibbard (1924) was convinced Guillaume could derive from a "Defense of the Child" type, specifically Seven Sages of Rome] (Old French Roman des sept sages) tale or Gesta Romanorum, except told in inverted order.
 (Note: Presumably by "inverted", baby Guillaume is threatened with death first, followed by the wolf's fosterage, whereas the Roman prince is tutored by the Sages first, then put on trial for capital crime by his stepmother.)
 Though Hibbard does not elaborate, Seven Sages of Rome does contain an element much like wolf-as-protector, though it is actually a dog involved.
 (Note: In the Canis parable, a dog is accused of devouring the child due to the blood, but the baby is found safe and sound.
 But the Canis parable told by the sage, and not part of the events happening to the main characters in the frame story.)
 This dog motif actually closely resembles Kittredge's "Werewolf's Tale" of the Irish folktale variety (Note: Labeled type L, "Morraha" ed.
 Larminie, as aforementioned.)
 Hibbard's argument is that "confused reminiscence" (presumably including the guard dog element) will add up to be the Guillaume romance.

 The love of Guillaume and Melior, though presented as classical courtly love, ends in marriage and children—a deviation from the original formulation of courtly love that grew common in romances of this era.

-The warhorse recognizing its master Guillaume after the many years of absence is likened to Ulysses's faithful dog Argos.
+The warhorse recognizing its master Guillaume after the many years of absence is likened to Ulysses' faithful dog Argos.
 Hibbard (1924) comments that it is rather implausible that a horse should remember Guillaume who had been kidnapped so young as an infant.